-- Level 1 Inputs are quoted market prices (unadjusted) in active markets for identical assets that the plan can access at the measurement date. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset, either directly or indirectly. - Level 3 Inputs which are unobservable inputs for the asset.
+- Level 1 Inputs are quoted market prices (unadjusted) in active markets for identical assets that the plan can access at the measurement date. - Level 2 Observable market based inputs or inputs that are corroborated by market data.
+Inputs to the valuation methodology include - > quoted prices for similar assets or liabilities in active markets; - > quoted prices for identical or similar assets or liabilities in inactive markets; - > inputs other than quoted prices that are observable for the asset or liability; - > inputs that are derived principally from or corroborated by observable market data by correlation or other means.